cdstrachan/Enigma/README.md

 - **Random Rotors**: Simplifies setup and demonstrates the encryption principle without historical rotor complexity
 - **Flexible Rotor Count**: Allows experimentation with different security levels
 - **Simplified Stepping**: Uses a straightforward odometer mechanism rather than the complex notch system
-- **Readibility**: Make the text easier to read by leaving in puncuation and spaces.
-Typically you would manually add it in the original message.
-EG "HOW ARE YOU" could be "HOWXAREXYOU:
+- **Readability**: Makes encrypted text easier to read by preserving spaces.
+Historical operators would manually group letters with a fixed letter. (e.g.,""HOW ARE YOU" ->"HOWXAREXYOU").
+Comment out the filter in `enigmamachine.py/encrypt_message` to drop all spaces and non-alpha characters.

 ## Configuration Options